tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Attributes:**

 - type: in this case (and contrary to, e.g., Person records), here the type is non-repeatable.

+  - The following types would be used:
+  - Portrait
+  - Allegorical Portrait
+  - No Narrative Context (e.g., images of Saints)
+  - Narrative Scene (probably with some subdivisions: one-off event, 'typical' scene, e.g. Toilet of Venus, allegorical scene)
+  - Image of Artwork
+  - Topographical View
+  - Object from Nature
+  - Diagram
+  - Emblem
+  - Coat-of-Arms

 - references: This refers primarily to Iconclass notations.
 One could also refer here to Warburg or Princeton Index URIs.

 **Edge between Iconography and Person (EdgePersonIconography):**